auroramod/docs/docs/languages.md

 :::warning

 If you have downloaded the game from Steam, you might not have the `zone` folder present in your files.
-We highly recommend you to use [MWR Files Cleaner](https://github.com/skkuull/mwr-files-cleaner) to get better directory structures that are easier to work with.
+We highly recommend you to use [Liam's File Cleaner](https://github.com/Lierrmm/FileCleaner) to get better directory structures that are easier to work with.

 :::